jsoref/ceph/doc/dev/crimson/poseidonstore.rst

   #.
 Crash occurs right after writing Data blocks

      - Data partition --> | Data blocks |
      - We don't need to care this case.
-Data is not alloacted yet in reality.
+Data is not allocated yet in reality.
 The blocks will be reused.
   #.
 Crash occurs right after WAL

      - Data partition --> | Data blocks |